unity/cbr_to_epub/README.md

 ## FORK INFO:
 This fork also passes images through an optimizer to reduce their sizes drastically (4-5x) with minimal visible loss in quality.

+It also tweaks the EPUB template to display full-page images as best it can

 ## Installation

 In order to use it, make sure you have unrar installed in your system.
 You can do it via homebrew: